 Hilltop / Downtown

-In recent years, a handful of downtown Tacoma’s older buildings were converted into urban lofts and condominiums.
-Prices range from about $150,000 to nearly $500,000.
+A handful of downtown Tacoma’s older buildings were converted into urban lofts and condominiums and devopers have added newly constructed condos.
+Prices range from about $250,000 to nearly a million.
 Many offer views of city lights and architecture, Puget Sound and Mt Rainier.